Debojit-0/Duplicate-Question-Pair-NLP/README.md

 # Duplicate-Question-Pair-NLP

-Here you give 2 pairs of question and it will detect wethere they are duplicate or not.
+Here you give 2 pairs of question and it will detect wether they are duplicate or not.

 The data used here is quora data set from kaggle.